kyleco/kyleco.github.io/_posts/2020-05-12-experiment-standard-errors.md

 # Summary

 This post assumes you are familiar with the [previous one]({{ site.url }}/experiment-panel-data/), in which we simulated models for grouped data in A/B tests.
-Today's post builds on those by considering clustered treatment assignment and corrected standard errors.
+Today's post builds on those by considering grouped treatment assignment and clustered standard errors.

 As before our setting is a photo-sharing website.
 Each person in the experiment can visit the site multiple times.
 Our experiment tests a change that we hope increases the probability of posting a photo.
 In the previous simulations we randomized at the **visit-level**.
 That is, on each visit we flipped a coin to decide whether to show the treatment or control version.
 However, in many situations we want to randomize at the **person-level**, flipping a coin for each person and putting them in a single version of the site for the entire experiment.
 Why?
 People may be confused or behave unnaturally if their experience on the site is inconsistent.
 Or, the functionality may be broken or incompatible between the two versions.[[^1]] We learn some key lessons about person-level randomization using simulations.